 THE Course for New Riders and M Licensing

 Get ready for your first steps toward life on two wheels!
 Our MSF Basic RiderCourse (BRC) teaches all newcomers the mental and physical skills needed for safer, enjoyable riding.
-You’ll start by learning the basic fundamentals of motorcycle controls (throttle, clutch, brakes) and work all the way through the advanced skills of effective braking, cornering, and swerving… the fun stuff!
+You will start by learning the basic fundamentals of motorcycle controls (throttle, clutch, brakes) and work all the way through the advanced skills of effective braking, cornering, and swerving… the fun stuff!

-TR provides all students with a lightweight, friendly training bike (sorry no scooters) for training use.
+TR provides all students with a lightweight, friendly motorcycle during skills training.
 We also have a select number of loaner helmets, but highly encourage you to purchase your own, as fit and comfort are not guaranteed.
-And although not everyone is guaranteed to be the next Evel Knievel, our awesome MSF Rider Coaches will try their level best to teach you to be the safest street rider you can be!
+And, although not everyone is guaranteed to be the next Evel Knievel (or even pass the course), our Rider Coaches will try their level best to teach you to be the safest rider you can be.

 BRC Course Components:

 Ability to balance a bicycle… but you knew this already 😉

-A firm commitment to attend your classes on time, ready to learn.
-We strongly suggest arriving to all classes a few minutes early… because getting stuck in traffic is not only a bummer, but can also lead to you being booted out of class :(.
-Please review our policies here.
+A firm commitment to attend your class on time, ready to learn.
+We strongly suggest arriving to class a few minutes early… because getting stuck in traffic is not only a bummer, but can also lead to you being booted out of class for being late 🙁 Please review our policies here.

 Upon arriving at your first class, you must have these 3 documents with you:

 - A completed, printed Total Rider Course Waiver